-After you've finished the Using Cloud SQL for MySQL with Rails 5 tutorial, you can clean up the resources that you created on GCP so they won't take up quota and you won't be billed for them in the future.
+After you've finished the Using Cloud SQL for MySQL with Rails 5 tutorial, you can clean up the resources that you created on Google Cloud so they won't take up quota and you won't be billed for them in the future.
 The following sections describe how to delete or turn off these resources.

 The easiest way to eliminate billing is to delete the project that you created for the tutorial.